 However, most of us do not have real milk, and even less real unpasteurized cream.
 Good thing sour cream is very easy to make even from store bought, pasteurized cream.

 1 part starter: cultured buttermilk, or kefir, or homemade sour cream

 4 parts store bought cream (it has to be fresh so no other bacteria is in there)

 It does not matter what cream you choose as long as it does not have additives and is not ultra pasteurized.
 Heavier cream will make thicker sour cream.
 I use 18% table cream, it works very well.

-Mostly, homemade sour cream is just the same as the store bought one, just more delicious and, of course, healthy.
+Mostly homemade sour cream is just the same as the store bought one, just more delicious and, of course, healthy.
 Since the homemade sour cream has no thickener or stabilizer it is not as stable as a store bought one.
-If using it for dips, mix all other ingredients first, then gently stir in the cream.
+If using homemade sour cream for dips, mix all other ingredients first, then gently stir in the cream.

 Now that you know how easy it is to make homemade sour cream, you might also want to try homemade quark cheese.